 Do Medicare Advantage plans cost government and taxpayers less or more?

 Traditional Medicare and Medicare Advantage can be compared in many ways, including benefits provided, quality of care, patient outcomes, and costs.
 Policymakers have focused mainly on comparing costs in traditional Medicare with those in Medicare Advantage, primarily because the original impetus for allowing private insurers to provide Medicare benefits was to reduce costs while maintaining or improving quality of care.

 Older and more recent studies alike have largely found that Medicare Advantage plans cost the government and taxpayers more than traditional Medicare on a per beneficiary basis.10 In 2023, that additional cost was about 6 percent, down from a peak of 17 percent in 2009.11

 Why do Medicare Advantage plans cost more, and how are they paid?

-The government pays Medicare Advantage plans a set rate per person, per year (around $12,000 in 2019, not including Part D–related expenses) under what is called a “risk-based” contract.12 That means that each plan agrees to assume the full risk of providing all care for that inclusive amount.
+The government pays Medicare Advantage plans a set rate per person, per year (around $12,000 in 2019, not including Part D–related expenses) under what’s known as a risk-based contract.12 That means that each plan agrees to assume the full risk of providing all care for that inclusive amount.
 This payment arrangement, called capitation, is also intended to provide plans with flexibility to innovate and improve the delivery of care.

 But there are layers of complexity built into and on top of that set rate that allow for various adjustments and bonus payments.
-While those adjustments have proved useful in some ways, they can also be problematic and are the main reason for the extra cost of Medicare Advantage vis-à-vis traditional Medicare.
+While those adjustments have proved useful in some ways, they can also be problematic.
+They are the main reason why Medicare Advantage costs the government more than traditional Medicare for covering the same beneficiary.